stringparser/parth/readme.md

 Set a string or array path

-arguments
+_arguments_
 - `path` type `string` or `array`
 - `o` type `object` holding all extra information: optional

+_return_
-return the path to `regex` object with properties below
+  - `regex` object with properties below
+    - url: if any, the url contained within the path
     - path: the input path sanitized
-  - url: if any, the url contained within the path
+    - argv: normalized path vector
-  - def: number of
+    - depth: length of `argv`

 `path` can contain parameters in the form
 ```js